janpipek/physt/README.md

 ## Contribution

 I am looking for anyone interested in using / developing physt.
 You can contribute by reporting errors, implementing missing features and suggest new one.

+Thanks to:
+- **Ryan Mackenzie White** - <https://github.com/ryanmackenziewhite> for the protobuf idea and first implementation

 ## Alternatives and inspirations